All Episodes

-And you are tuned to the most listened to radio talk show in the country.
+And you are tuned to the most listened-to radio talk show in the country.

-Telephone number if you want to be on the program, 800-282-2882.
+Telephone number, if you want to be on the program, 800-282-2882, and the email address, lrushbo at EIBnet.com.

-Let me see what is this dead spin, deadline.com.
+Let me see, what is this?

 Super Bowl ratings down double digits from 2013, still in top five ever despite blowout.

-Those are the uh those are the overnights.
+Those are the overnights.

 You just wait.

-I can't I you ever felt handcuffed?
+You ever felt handcuffed?

 I feel handcuffed.